Agriculture Grants in Australia (All States) — 2026

 Disaster Assistance Loans - Primary Producer QLD

 This program provides low-interest loans to primary producers in Queensland whose assets have been significantly damaged by an eligible disaster.
-Loans can be used to repair or replace damaged plant, equipment, farm buildings, livestock, and to meet carry-on requirements for re-establishing normal operations.
+Loans of up to $250,000 over a maximum term of 10 years can be used to repair or replace damaged plant, equipment, farm buildings, livestock, and meet carry-on requirements for re-establishing normal operations.

 Open·Up to $130,000